 About Electrical Appliance Recall Notices

-Every year electrical appliances recall notices are issued.
+Every year electrical appliance recall notices are issued.
 Many of these pose a serious electric shock risk, fire hazard or other danger to the user or property and should be withdrawn from service immediately.

 If you have any of them in your workplace, home or in fact use them anywhere you should follow the recommended action detailed in the recall notice – typically to immediately stop using the appliance and return it to place of purchase.